 Addiction IOP in Dallas-Fort Worth

-Recovery doesn’t have to mean stepping away from everything you care about.
-At Rise Well Behavioral in Dallas–Fort Worth, our Intensive Outpatient Program (IOP) for addiction gives you the flexibility to recover while staying connected to your work, family, and daily life.
-Our IOP is a step down from Partial Hospitalization and provides structured, evidence-based support to promote lasting recovery.
+Rise Well Behavioral offers the most trusted and result-driven Intensive Outpatient Program (IOP) for addiction in Dallas-Fort Worth, providing compassionate addiction treatment while staying connected to your work, family, and daily life.
+Our Addiction IOP is usually recommended to individuals who require more structured support than weekly therapy but do not require hospitalization.
+Addiction IOP is also suitable for patients who step down from Partial Hospitalization and require evidence-based support to promote lasting recovery.

 IOP Addiction Treatment Sessions Schedule

-Rise Well Behavioral offers a flexible intensive outpatient program for addiction treatment that provides structured therapy and support to help clients build stability and maintain steady progress in recovery.
+We offer a flexible intensive outpatient program for addiction treatment that provides structured therapy support to help clients build stability and maintain steady progress in recovery.

 Morning Program